wx-chevalier/Awesome-Lists-and-CheatSheets/Specials/Collections/Awesome-Learnings.md

 - [Awesome Podcasts](https://github.com/rShetty/awesome-podcasts): Collection of awesome podcasts.
 Awesome list of Important Podcasts for software engineers.

-- [Build your own (insert technology here) #Collection#](https://github.com/danistefanovic/build-your-own-x#): What I cannot create, I do not understand.
+- [Build your own (insert technology here) #Collection#](https://github.com/danistefanovic/build-your-own-x#): Master programming by recreating your favorite technologies from scratch.

 - [Best Paper Awards in Computer Science (since 1996) #Paper#](https://jeffhuang.com/best_paper_awards.html): I (Jeff Huang) tried to collect best paper awards from the top-tier conferences in each area, but some conferences do not have such an award (e.g. SIGGRAPH, CAV).

+- [Project Based Learning #Collection#](https://github.com/practical-tutorials/project-based-learning#rust): A list of programming tutorials in which aspiring software developers learn how to build an application from scratch.
+These tutorials are divided into different primary programming languages.
+Tutorials may involve multiple technologies and languages.

 ## Cheatsheets